tim-balloon/tim-memos/gondola_checklists/PointingTest.md

 Commands are organized into groups.
 Groups are selectable in the main window.
 Commands are selectable from the left sidebar.
 Once selected, if a command takes parameters, they will appear in the main window.
 Sending a command is done via clicking the button in the lower right or pressing `Shift + F12`.
 The equivalent `blastcmd` invocation is echoed in the status window at the bottom.
 Invalid commands are called out here.

 ### Hard Stops

+For the TIM test flight, there are NO HARD STOPS.
+Cable wrapping is mitigated somewhat by the starboard cable feedthrough, but is still a concern.
+Do not flip TIM.

 ### Software Limits